matteoferla/rdkit_to_params/README.md

 * [templates](https://github.com/matteoferla/DirEvo_tools/tree/master/direvo/templates/params)
 * [views](https://github.com/matteoferla/DirEvo_tools/blob/master/direvo/views/params.py)

-## Legal thingamabob
+## Legal Disclaimer
-The author, Matteo Ferla, is not affiliated with either Rosetta or RDKit and the presence of the latter's name in the package's title is completely coincidental.
+The author, Matteo Ferla, is not affiliated with either Rosetta or RDKit.
-And yes, I am copying my legal mumbojumbo from South Park.

 ## Rationale
 This is a fresh rewrite of ``mol_to_params.py``.
 For three reasons: